Caerus-Chain/Caerus-Token/README.md

 # CAERUS Token Contract
 ## Overview
-This repository contains the implementation and tests for the CAERUS Token, an ERC20 token built using Solidity and Hardhat.
-The CAERUS Token is a standard ERC20 token with an initial supply of 1,000,000,000 tokens, minted during the contract's deployment.
+This repository contains the implementation and tests for the **CAERUS Token**, an ERC20 token built using Solidity and Hardhat.
+The **CAERUS Token** is a standard ERC20 token with an initial supply of 1,000,000,000 tokens, minted during the contract's deployment.

 ## Prerequisites
 - **Node.js** v12+ LTS and npm (comes with Node)